ultimate271/notes/sanderson/mistbornTFE02.07.md

 around her didn’t seem so ominous.
 She was beginning to see how Kelsier could walk about at night with such confidence.

+#### Vin burns a blue line metal that Kelsier tells her they will get back to
 “All right,” Kelsier eventually said.
 “Let’s try another metal.”

 Vin nodded, leaving her tin on but picking another metal to burn as well.
 When